 "Territory" broaches a topic not really discussed but more felt in everyday life, how do men form loving relationships with each other, how do we bond, without being too vulnerable?
 What is the role of man in everyday society, in family life?
 How is it shaped in different cultures?
 From warm familial embraces, to ritual and prayer, to male bonding, this film centered around Arab life is, in a word, stunning.

 I'll stop talking.
 Go ahead and watch one of the most cinematic music videos I've ever seen and be swept up in emotion you didn't know you had.

 Without a second thought, Kendrick Lamar's "Element" tops my list.
 The director he collaborated with on "Element" also happens to be one of my favorite directors across the board.
 He paints these rich, real-life scenes while simultaneously making you feel like a spectator.
 Your perspectives are shattered; you no longer have your perspectives.
 You inherit the ideas and mental views of those in front of you.
 The peaceful, painful and violent conditions you see suddenly become yours.

-Perhaps it's felt so deeply because the music video emulates as well as honors the photography of Gordon Park, an American photojournalist who fought the racial and socioeconomic prejudices of his time (that we still see today) through his poignant imagery.
+Perhaps it's felt so deeply because the music video emulates as well as honors the photography of Gordon Parks, an American photojournalist who fought the racial and socioeconomic prejudices of his time (that we still see today) through his poignant imagery.
 Insane respect to Kendrick Lamar and the video's director, Jonas Lindstroem.

 Now I ask you: What are your favorite music videos of 2017?